 What can we expect for personal and employment tax recruitment in Q2?

 Inflation and the cost of living continue to rise, therefore salaries will continue to be a big issue.
 Q2 is where most firms will carry out salary/promotion reviews.
 Expect some movement in the market.

 Despite (and perhaps in spite of) a shaky economic climate, firms are still reporting increased demand for tax advisory services.
 This should continue in Q2.

-For more advice on the market & how to get the best out of your personal tax career, feel free to reach out to Tom.
+For more advice on the market & how to get the best out of your personal tax career, feel free to reach out to our tax team.